-The botanical name Echinacea derives from the Greek word echino which means sea urchin and refers to the spiny central disk of the flowers.
 Echinacea sp. have a long tradition of medicinal use.
-North American Plains Indians used the plant for the treatment of coughs, sore throats and tonsillitis.
+North American Plains Indians used the plant for the treatment of coughs, sore throat and tonsillitis.
 In the 20th century echinacea became a popular herbal medicine in Europe and the US.
 There is a total of four European Union herbal monographs on Echinacea sp.
 The traditional use of dry extracts of the radix of E. purpurea (L.) Moench is described for the purpose of supportive treatment of the common cold.
 The same therapeutic indication applies to dry extracts and tinctures of the radix of E. pallida (Nutt.)
-Nutt and to the comminuted (to be consumed as a herbal tea) or powdered radix, and tinctures or liquid extracts thereof, of E. angustifolia DC.
-The community monograph on the E. purpurea (L.) Moench herb (the expressed juice or dried expressed juice is used) describes the well-established oral use for the short-term prevention and treatment of common cold, and the traditional cutaneous use for the treatment of of small superficial wounds.
+Nutt and E. angustifolia DC, respectively.
+The community monograph on the E. purpurea (L.) Moench herb (the expressed juice or dried expressed juice is used) describes the well-established oral use for the short-term prevention and treatment of common cold, and the traditional cutaneous use for the treatment of small superficial wounds.

-phyproof® reference substances for the analysis and quality control of Echinacea sp.
+phyproof[®] reference substances for the analysis and quality control of Echinacea sp.

-Reference Substance Product # Reference Substance Product #
+Reference Substance Product #

-Caffeic acid derivatives Further reference substances
+Caffeic acid derivatives

-Caffeic acid 89547 Dodeca 2E,4E,8Z,10E,Z-tetraenoic acid isobutylamide (DTIBA) 89187
+Caffeic acid 89547

-Caftaric acid 89170 β-Sitosterol 89283
+Caftaric acid 89170

-Chicoric acid 89177 Glycine betaine 89499
+Chicoric acid 89177

 Chlorogenic acid 89175

 Cynarin 89179

 Echinacoside 89188

+Further reference substances

+Dodeca 2E,4E,8Z,10E,Z-tetraenoic acid isobutylamide (DTIBA) 89187

+β-Sitosterol 89283